Looking for easy and cheap DIY kids’ costumes for World Book Day? We have some inspiration for busy parents (some costumes are even no-sew!)

-World Book Day, or International Day of the Book, is a yearly event celebrated on April 23rd, and organized by UNESCO to promote reading for children.
+World Book Day, or International Day of the Book, is a yearly event celebrated on 3 March or 23 April*, and organized by UNESCO to promote reading for children.
 Schools often ask children to dress up as their favourite character from a book they have read.
 Which of course means mama (or dad) needs to get a costume ready!

 Here is some inspiration for kids’ costumes for World Book Day — most of these ideas are easily put together with items you may have at home already or that are easily bought.